-King Arthur and the Half-Man Story
+King Arthur and the Half-Man

-King Arthur in his youth was fond of wrestling, and he was so excellent at the art that few dared to challenge him.
+KING ARTHUR IN HIS YOUTH was fond of wrestling, and he was so excellent at the art that few dared to challenge him.
 Old men who had been champions in years gone by sat in the summer evening watching the youths try their skill before them.
-They told the king that he had no rival in Cornwall and that his only remaining competitor was one who had tired out all others.
+They told the King that he had no rival in Cornwall and that his only remaining competitor was one who had tired out all others.

 "Where is he?" said King Arthur.